SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 I have again looked deeply into your website to find out the reasons why your site continues to do so poorly despite the high quality SEO and website content and aside from the site getting a very low load speed score, I believe it ultimately comes down to the sluggish code that your website is written in.
 Have you ever thought about moving to a more modern CMS such as Wordpress for this website?
 I honestly think that in order to save your online business the last straw would be to convert your website to Wordpress and have all onsite SEO configured to the highest quality.
 This will dramatically improve loading speed, the ease of the search engine bots to crawl the website, plus many more benefits.
 Another idea is if we move your budget from the consistent monthly backlinks to a higher level of content concentration for just a month or two we should see some decent improvements which could potentially save your online business.

 Despite having always seen positive results when I'd done my own search engine optimisation, since instructing UpWeb Digital Marketing Solutions there had been no improvement at all and they had now found something else to blame it on.
-They even had the audacity to suggest I upgrade my monthly package with them to the next level which needless to say was considerably more expensive.
+They even had the audacity to suggest I upgrade my monthly package to the next level which needless to say was considerably more expensive.

 Here's my response: